"Our mission, rooted in the Episcopal tradition, is to worship God, to follow Jesus Christ, to grow together in the Holy

 During the last 50 years, St. Gregory's has been led by seven different Rectors.

-Traditionally, St. Gregory's has Eucharist every Sunday morning.
-We have a 10:00 am service.
-Rite II is used most of the year, with the exceptions of Lent, when we use Rite I.
+Traditionally, St. Gregory's has Eucharist every Sunday morning at 10:00 am.
+Rite II is used most of the year.
+We also have a Wednesday service at 5:45 pm.

 Our Sunday School Program meets on Sunday mornings at 10:00 am.
 During the Peace, the children join their families in the church for Eucharist.
 The 3rd Sunday of each month, during the school year, is Youth Sunday.
 Our young people are the greeters and lesson readers, they participate in the offering, bring the elements to the altar and pass the offertory plates.
 We welcome their special music from time to time.
 We hope that this gives our young people an opportunity to gain the confidence and knowledge to fully participate in the service.

-Our choir is a vibrant group that sings at our late service.
+Our choir is a vibrant group that sings at the 10:00 am service.
 Our hymnody is is enhanced by our 100+ year old tracker pipe organ with beautiful tone qualities.
 Click the link to see a wonderful study of our organ.
 We also enjoy a 'guitar mass' on the third Sunday of the month.

 Our priest is assisted at the altar by Lay Eucharistic Ministers, lay readers that rotate Sundays and services.
 We also have a dedicated group of Eucharistic Visitors that take Holy Communion to our shut-ins as requested.